Lancaster is a great destination throughout the year, but Christmas in Lancaster, PA is really something special to enjoy.

 Strasburg Railroad Christmas Rides

-To reserve your ticket on one of these themed train rides, go the Strasburg Railroad’s website.
+To reserve your ticket on one of these themed train rides, go to the Strasburg Railroad’s website.

 If you’re willing to go on a little bit of a road trip, check out these 10 things to do in Hershey, Harrisburg, and the surrounding area this Christmas.
 Looking for even more things to do this holiday season?
 Check out our top Christmasy things to do in Pennsylvania, the most festive towns in PA, our top picks for Christmas events in Philadelphia, the best Christmas lights in Pittsburgh, and the best things to do in Bethlehem, Pennsylvania, at Christmas.